-Each year, all students are required to submit an annual self-assessment (see Appendix D) that includes and up-to-date CV and a brief progress report to the Graduate Program Administrator by the last day of classes in the Spring semester.
+Each year, all students are required to submit an annual self-assessment (forms may be found on the Department of English website: https://english.rice.edu/graduate-forms) that includes and up-to-date CV and a brief progress report to the Graduate Program Administrator by the last day of classes in the Spring semester.
 The self-assessment summarizes the work that the student has accomplished over the course of the academic year and outlines the research and writing toward the dissertation and any articles in progress, completed, or published over the year.
 It should also include conference presentations, teaching, or department/professional service work performed during the academic year.
 This report will become part of the student's record and will be shared with the advisor(s).